ess-dmsc/nexus-constructor/tests/UITests.md

 Close the 'Select Units' and 'Add Detector' windows.
 Click 'Add component' again.
 Select Cylinder geometry and click 'Continue'.
-- The Add button will start out enabled because the default units are valid.
+- The 'Add' button will start out enabled because the default units are valid.

 Enter gibberish into the unit text field.
 - A red cross will appear next to the text field.
-- The Add button will be disabled.
+- The 'Add' button will be disabled.
 - Placing your mouse over the red cross will cause an invalid units message to appear.

 Replace the gibberish with some valid units.